microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 Logistic Regression differs from Linear Regression, which you learned about previously, in a few important ways.
 ### Binary Classification

 Logistic Regression does not offer the same features as Linear Regression.
-The former offers a prediction about a binary category ("orange or not orange") whereas the latter is capable of predicting continual values, for example given the origin of a pumpkin and the time of month, how much its price will rise.
+The former offers a prediction about a binary category ("orange or not orange") whereas the latter is capable of predicting continual values, for example given the origin of a pumpkin and the time of harvest, how much its price will rise.

+> Infographic about binary classification using logistic regression for pumpkins ("orange or not orange") - like this, with new labels and maybe little pumpkin dots https://miro.medium.com/max/1586/1*Yiv9NLy06vzJoUhvC6uBTA.png
 ### Other Classifications

 There are other types of Logistic Regression, including Multinomial and Ordinal.
 Multinomial involves having more than one categories - "Orange, White, and Striped".
-Ordinal involves ordered categories, such as if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).
+Ordinal involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).

+> Infographic on the difference between multinomial vs. ordinal logistic regression in the context of our pumpkin dataset: there are images here for multinomial https://www.codespeedy.com/multinomial-logistic-regression-in-python/ and for ordinal check this out: http://fa.bianp.net/blog/static/images/2013/ordinal_1.png - you can show the pumpkin sizes in a line - the smaller, the more expensive by the bushel, for example.

 ### It's Still Linear